2. SUMMARY OF SIGNIFICANT ACCOUNTING PRACTICES

 Operating segments are identified as components of an enterprise about which separate, discrete financial information is available for evaluation by the chief operating decision-maker, or decision-making group, in making decisions on how to allocate resources and assess performance.
 The Company views its operations and manages its business as one operating segment.

 For purposes of reporting within the statement of cash flows, the Company considers all cash on hand, cash accounts not subject to withdrawal restrictions or penalties, and all highly liquid investments with original maturities of 90 days or less at the time of acquisition to be cash equivalents.
 The Company maintains its cash in institutions insured by the Federal Deposit Insurance Corporation.

 Accounts receivable is stated at the amount management expects to collect from outstanding balances.
 Management establishes a reserve for doubtful accounts based on its assessment of the current status of individual accounts.
 Balances that remain outstanding after management has used reasonable collection efforts are written off against the allowance.
-There were no allowances for doubtful accounts as of December 31, 2015 and 2014.
-At December 31, 2015 and 2014, there were no accounts receivable.
+As of December 31, 2012 and 2011 the allowance for doubtful accounts was $0.

-Inventory consists of raw materials, work-in-process and finished goods of SUGARDOWN®.
+Inventory consists of raw materials and finished goods of SUGARDOWN®.
 Inventories are stated at the lower of cost (first-in, first-out) or market, not in excess of net realizable value.
 The Company adjusts the carrying value of its inventory for excess and obsolete inventory.
-The Company continues to monitor the valuation of its inventory.
+The adjustments to the carrying value of inventory for the years ended December 31, 2012 and 2011 were $0 and $1,667, respectively.
+The Company continues to monitor the valuation of its inventories.